 Alabama Butterfly Atlas

-Chrysalis: Brown or greenish-brown.
+Chrysalis: Brown or greenish brown.
+Brown head.
 Dark between abdominal segments.
 Wing cases lighter.

-The Northern Cloudywing has a low and rapid, erratic flight and quickly darts along dirt roads or clearings, stopping periodically to nectar.
-Its preferred habitats include roadsides, open woodlands, forest clearings, old fields, and utility right-of-ways.
+Northern Cloudywings have a low and rapid erratic flight.
+They quickly dart along dirt roads or clearings, stopping frequently to nectar.
 Males perch near the ground or at the tops of tall grasses or small shrubs.
 They tend to establish a territory and use the same perch for several days.
-Males will quickly leave their perch in order to chase away rival males, or to court passing females.
+Males will quickly leave their perch to chase away rival males or to court passing females.
+Unlike the other cloudywings, Northerns have a costal fold located on the leading edge of the forewing’s upper side.
+It encloses scales that emit a scent to attract females.
 Groups of males may be seen sipping minerals and moisture at wet spots along stream edges or dirt roads.

-Caterpillars live in a leaf retreat formed by rolling leaves into a tube structure and tying it together with silken strands.
-Mature caterpillars leave the host plant and seek a site to hibernate in leaf litter.
-These mature caterpillars hibernate through the winter and pupate the following spring.
+Female Northern Cloudywings deposit single eggs on various species of legumes, both introduced and native.
+Caterpillars create a shelter by tying leaves together with silken threads.
+Mature caterpillars of the final generation leave the host plant and seek a site to hibernate in leaf litter.
+Pupation occurs the following spring.

 Distribution and Abundance